This post contains affiliate links. Read my disclosure policy here.

 In a large pan, add 2 tablespoons of butter over medium heat.
 Add onion, celery & garlic, sauté until softened.
 About 5-6 minutes.
 Now add garlic and sauté until fragrant, about 30-60 seconds.

 - Remove from heat and slowly add the mixture to the bowl of bread cubes, using a ladle.
 Then add the fresh parsley and toss gently to combine.
 Keep adding broth until desired moisture is achieved.
 The bread should be very moist, but not soggy.
 Let the bread sit a minute to determine if it needs more broth.
 Make sure all of the liquid is absorbed into the bread.
 If more moisture is needed after the pan is emptied, just add plain vegetable broth to the bowl.
 Taste for seasoning and add more as needed.

-Place mixture into a lightly greased 9x13 baking dish.
-Wrap tightly in foil.
+Place mixture into a greased casserole dish and wrap tightly in foil.

-* If you don't have sourdough bread, this recipe will work the same with white bread.
-You can also use 1/2 sourdough & 1/2 white bread.
-So much versatility.
+- If you don't have sourdough bread, this recipe will work the same with white bread.
+You can also do half of each for a milder sourdough taste.